Kate McDermott, the Pie Lady and author of the upcoming book Pie Camp, discusses secrets to making fruit pie with David and Renee.

 David: Can this be used in a sausage apple pie?
-Can it be used in apple Cheddar pie?
+Can it be used in an apple pie with cheddar crust?
 Any pie you use with apples and it can be used?

 Kate: Yes, absolutely.
 In fact, I wouldn’t even limit it to that.
 I mean, if you want to make a pear pie and put it in there….

 David: That’s what I was thinking, yeah.

 Kate: You could take that boiled cider, if you want to drizzle it on top of some ice cream, you could do that too.
 You can drizzle it on the a la mode.

 Renee: My way that I do actually start it as a fix.
 I had a situation where my apple pies always turned out too juicy.
 Right?
 They would run all over the plate and I’m like, “All right, well, what am I going to do?”
 So I would just pour off the sugar and spice that I let the apples marinate in and then reduce that down.
 I thought, “Oh, I’m only going to pour a little bit of this over it to moisten,” and then I tasted it.

 How to keep your apple pie crust from collapsing

 David: In the book, you have a terrific tip on how to avoid the gap between the apple pie filling and the crust when it starts to cook down and the apples reduce.
 Can you tell our listeners about that?